datadutch/sf_drivers/readme.md

 # run the script.
-for now, the final step is not working (as designed) but feel free to add smtp details to this
+for now, the final step is not working (as designed) but feel free to add smtp details to this the suggestion in the script is: Please consider using SQLAlchemy -> will work on that in future versions